chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~

 name
-: The terminal name for which resolution MUST yield valid A or
+: The terminal name for which resolution must yield valid A or
 AAAA records pointing to a host which holds the private ESNI key.

 address_set
 : An optional list of Address entries, each containing a single IPv4 or IPv6
-SIDR block, possibly of length 1.
+CIDR block, possibly of length 1.

 Use of this structure during the ESNI resolution algorithm is described in {{esni-resolution}}.